 Length of visit: 1h30

 The Muséum des Sciences Naturelles could well be called the “Dinosaur Museum”, as dinosaurs are the centerpiece of the museum!
-An impressive number of these giants are reconstructed (with real fragments and bones!), including a section on precious stones and another on biodiversity.
+An impressive number of these giants are reconstituted (with real fragments and bones!), including a section on precious stones and another on biodiversity.

 Fun, educational and even interactive, the Natural Science Museum is designed with children in mind, and is sure to delight families.
 And don’t forget: the museum also has its own cafeteria, so you can enjoy a snack with the little ones before saying hello to the Tyrannosaurs…